 But where do these lice come from?
 Not from thin air, of course.
 It’s believed that they existed from the beginning of the time.
 Dried up head lice and their eggs called nits have been found on the hair and scalps of Egyptian mummies.2

 The cases of head lice are on the rise of late and if the latest headlines are anything to go by, there’s something called “super lice” that’s making it appearance on the Americans’ heads.
-Super lice are actually lice that have developed resistance to over-the-counter lice killer shampoos and potions like Pyrethroid products used for many decades to effectively treat lice.3 This has only added to the distress of the kids and their parents.
+Super lice are actually lice that have developed resistance to over-the-counter lice killer shampoos and potions like Pyrethroid products used for many decades to effectively treat lice.3 This has only added to the distress of the

 The interesting thing about these parasites is that they have their preferences for certain heads, too.
 Head lice found in the US have an affinity for hair that is round in cross-section and do not thrive on hair that is ovoid in cross section like that of African Americans’ with extremely curly hair.
 If you’re thinking Africans are really lucky to not have to deal with head lice at all, you’re wrong because Africans have their own brand of head lice with claws adapted for grasping oval hair shafts.4

 Lice are wingless insects that are parasites and survive on the host’s blood.
 They are specific to certain hosts.
 Interestingly, they are site specific, too, crawling around largely on one particular area.5

 There are three kinds of lice found on humans:

 Head lice are tiny insects; the size of an adult louse is about 1/8 inch in length.
 They are parasites and feed on human blood.
 They come in dirty